meteor/react-packages/docs/tutorial.md

   },
   render() {
     return <ul>{
-      // Access the data from track() on this.data this.data.tasks.map(function (task) {
+      // Access the data from trackMeteorData() on this.data this.data.tasks.map(function (task) {
         return <li>task.content</li>
       })